docsforadobe/premiere-scripting-guide/docs/general/anywhere.md

 #### Description

-The **anywhere** object represents any Adobe Anywhere or Team Projects servers available.
+The `Anywhere` object represents any Adobe Anywhere or Team Projects servers available.

 ---